Sexual Violence- 9 Restorative / Remedial Actions (HIDDEN BUT IN USE. DO NOT DELETE)

 The assessment report will outline which actions will apply to which involved parties.
 Dates for follow through will also be specified.
 Copies to be provided to all involved parties.
 Unless otherwise specified in the report, the perpetrator is responsible for all costs incurred in the remedial actions that are assigned to them.

-Bass Coast is thankful to the labour of folks, in particular Black and Indigenous community leaders who have generously shared their learnings in this area which have informed this policy and inspired a commitment to further learning in this area.
-Please see the work of Transform Harm, Third Eye Collective, adrienne maree brown, INCITE! and Mia Mingus to learn more.
+Bass Coast is thankful to the labour of folks, in particular Black and Indigenous community leaders who have generously shared their learnings in this area which have informed this policy and inspired a commitment to further learning in this area, particularly: Transform Harm, Third Eye Collective, adrienne maree brown, INCITE!
+And Mia Mingus to learn more.